Kmart: 1990–2001: New image

 In 1997, Kmart launched the Kmart Cash Card as a replacement for the paper gift certificates and to facilitate the return process.

 In July 1999, Kmart hired SuperValu and Fleming to distribute $3.9 billion worth of food and other related products to all Kmart stores.

-From 1999 to 2000 Kmart converted 150 regular Kmart stores into Big Kmart stores during the first half of 2000.

 In 2000, Kmart and Capital One launched an all-new co-branded MasterCard as a replacement for the private label Kmart credit cards.

 Also in 2000, Kmart expanded the Martha Stewart Everyday Garden Collection to include live plants and seeds.
 Kmart also launched the Martha Stewart Everyday Kitchen, which is a complete line of housewares essentials.

-In July 2000, Kmart closed 72 underperforming stores due to poor sales, while opening 20 new Big Kmart stores, converting 12 regular Kmart stores into Super Kmart Center stores, and opening 5 new Super Kmart Center stores. and the company announced a planned major restructuring, in which Kmart would invest in new customer check-out and new inventory management technology and other related systems as well.
+In July 2000, Kmart closed 72 underperforming stores, while opening 20 new Big Kmart stores, converting 12 regular Kmart stores into Super Kmart Center stores, and opening 5 new Super Kmart Center stores.
+The company announced a planned major restructuring, in which Kmart would invest in new customer check-out and new inventory management technology and other related systems.

+2001: Final year before filling for bankruptcy

+1990–2001: New image

+In 1990, in an effort to update its image, Kmart introduced a new logo.
+It dropped the old-style italic "K" with a turquoise "mart" in favor of a red block letter K with the word "mart" written in script and contained inside the "K".
+Kmart then began remodeling stores shortly thereafter.
+This logo was replaced in 2004 with the current one.
+In 1990, Little Caesars Pizza opened its first in-store Kmart restaurant in Rochester, Michigan (coincidentally, Little Caesars and Kmart were both founded in Garden City, Michigan, in 1959 and 1962 respectively).
+In 1995, Kmart also tried to reinvent itself by using the short-lived name Today's Kmart.
-In 2001, Kmart opened several new Super Kmart stores as part of Kmart's plan to expand their Super Kmart Center store portfolio, along with Kmart trying to make groceries available at stores as well.
-However, due to Kmart filing for bankruptcy in January 2002, Kmart was unable to open any more new Super Kmart Center stores, and any of the Super Kmart Center stores that were under construction during Kmart's 2002 bankruptcy were halted, no matter how close the stores were to completion.

-In 2001, Kmart signed a $4.5 billion arrangement with Fleming, making them the sole food and consumables distributor for the company's stores.
+In 2001, Kmart opened several new Super Kmart stores as part of Kmart's plan to expand their Super Kmart Center store portfolio and make groceries available at stores.
+However, Kmart having filed for bankruptcy in January 2002, the company was unable to open any new Super Kmart Center stores, and construction was halted on others, no matter how close the stores were to completion.
+Kmart also signed a $4.5 billion arrangement that year with Fleming, making them the sole food and consumables distributor for the company's stores.

-In February 2001, Japanese video game company Sega sued Kmart for failure to pay $2.2 million of $25.9 million for Sega Dreamcast game systems.

-In August 2001, Target sued Kmart because the company's "Dare to Compare" advertising campaign inaccurately compared its own prices with those of Target a majority of the time on in-store signs.
+Kmart would be hit with two separate lawsuits by Japanese video game company Sega and retail competitor Target.
+In February of 2001, Sega would sue Kmart for a claimed failure to pay $2.2 million of $25.9 million for Dreamcast game systems.
+In August, Target would sue Kmart, claiming that the company's "Dare to Compare" advertising campaign inaccurately compared its own prices with those of Target a majority of the time on in-store signs.